 - (3) The Council will take note of the stated reasons and defer its decision until its next meeting.
-If on that occasion the member State concerned once more invokes its "vital interests" by the same procedure a decision will again not be taken. - (4) Within the scope of European Political Co-operation as well, the member States shall utilize every opportunity to facilitate decision-making, in order to arrive more quickly at a common position. - 9.
-The Heads of State and Government stress the particular importance attaching to the COMMISSION as guardian of the Treatles of Paris and Rome and as a driving force in the process of European integration.
-In addition to its tasks and powers under the Treatles of Paris and Rome, the Commission advises and supports the European Council, whose meetings it attends, with proposals and comments.
-It is to be associated closely with European Political Co-operation. - 10.
-The COURT OF JUSTICE of the European Communities has an important role to play in the process leading to the EUROPEAN UNION.
+If on that occasion the member State concerned once more invokes its "vital interests" by the same procedure a decision will again not be taken. - (4) Within the scope of European Political Co-operation as well, the member States shall utilize every opportunity to facilitate decision-making, in order to arrive more quickly at a common position. - The Heads of State and Government stress the particular importance attaching to the COMMISSION as guardian of the Treaties of Paris and Rome and as a driving force in the process of European integration.
+In addition to its tasks and powers under the Treaties of Paris and Rome, the Commission advises and supports the European Council, whose meetings it attends, with proposals and comments.
+It is to be associated closely with European Political Co-operation. - important role to play in the process leading to the EUROPEAN UNION.
 In ensuring the observance and further development of Community law, it acts in accordance with the Treaties of Paris and Rome.
-It should be granted appropriate powers of interpretation and possibly of arbitration under international treaties proceeding to the treaties of the treaties is concluded between member States.
+It should be granted appropriate powers of interpretation and possibly of arbitration under international treaties procluded between member States.